Back to Song Library

 Can I play Spring Song on this page?

 Yes.
-This Spring Song page keeps the fingering chart, 4/4 phrase layout, and A note center easy to follow while letting you switch between the supported ocarina, recorder, and tin whistle views.
+This Spring Song page keeps the fingering chart, 4/4 phrase layout, and A note center easy to follow while letting you switch between the supported instrument setups on the page.

-Which note view should I use for Spring Song?
+Should I use letter notes or numbered notes for Spring Song?

 Letter notes are usually the faster default for melody reading here, while numbered notes give you a backup check if you want a more number-based reference for the same phrase shapes.